 A general POA contains very broad powers for acting in general, legal and business matters.
 It may be typically used to purchase real estate, set-up companies and represent you before government departments.
 However, this document is unlikely to work for the sale of real estate, vehicles or shares in companies within the UAE.

 As a rule of thumb, you should always opt for a special POA if you are looking to grant specific and limited powers about a subject matter or sale of an item (such as real estate, vehicles or shares in companies).
 If in doubt, the safest approach is always to choose a special POA over a general one.
+Wondering what is the price of a special power of attorney in Dubai?
+Get in touch with experts at Legal Inz.

 Choose Your Attorney Wisely